nix-community/nixpkgs-update/README.md

     nix-build
     ```

-2. Setup [hub](https://github.com/github/hub) and copy the oauth token to
+2. Setup [hub](https://github.com/github/hub) and give it your GitHub credentials, so it saves an oauth token.
-   `github_token.txt` in the root of this repository.

 3. To test your config, try to update a single package: